Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Discussion

 Computing the \DLA of parametrized circuits has become a central and important tool for the study and characterization of variational quantum models.
 In this context, our work contributes to this body of knowledge by evaluating the Lie algebras for three QAOA ansätze.
 Our main result constitute a full characterization of the multi-angle \DLA for arbitrary circuits.
 Then, we argue that the presence of hidden symmetries for the orbit and the standard ansätze will likely make a general classification unlikely.
 Here, we instead define the natural \DLA---which respects only the natural symmetries---and use it to upper bound the dimension of the orbit and the standard-ansatz \DLAs.
 Importantly, we find evidence that the largest component of the invariant subspaces of the standard-ansatz \DLA is of very similar dimension to that of the natural \DLA (i.e., their difference may be only polynomially in the number of vertices), and conjecture that this result could hold for the vast majority of graphs.

 Our results have several important implications for QAOA, as well as for variational algorithms in general.
 On the one hand, we show that the multi-angle QAOA ansatz leads to exponentially large \DLAs, and therefore is extremely prone to exhibiting trainability barriers such as barren plateaus, even when the circuit contains a single layer.
 Then, if our conjecture is true, this would mean that the standard QAOA \DLA has only exponentially large, or polynomially small components.
 In this case, the prospects of QAOA become bleak as its action on the polynomial subspace could be classically simulable, while that in the exponentially large subspace could be prone to barren plateaus.
-Indeed, since it is expected that QAOA can only significantly outperform state-of-the-art classical methods when the circuit is deep enough~\cite{crooks2018performance}, one would almost be guaranteed to have untrainable models in the regimes where they become truly useful.
-A caveat to this argument is the fact that barren plateaus are an average statement that hold for randomly initialized circuits, whereas smart initialization techniques could avoid such average-case issues~\cite{larocca2024review}.
-We leave for future work such an exploration of the effect of smart-initializations.
+As QAOA can likely only significantly outperform state-of-the-art classical methods with a deep enough circuit~\cite{crooks2018performance}, one would almost be guaranteed to have untrainable models in the regimes where they become truly useful.